Elango-Sagravia/movie_suggestions/outstatic/content/articles/final-destination-bloodlines-preview.md

 ## The Gift (2015)

 This psychological thriller explores the storyline of a married couple and an acquaintance from Simon's past.
 After the encounter with Gordo, the couple is thrown into a terrifying world that includes mysterious encounters and a gift.
 The movie builds on a stalker thriller for a recently relocated married couple from Chicago to the hills of L.A.’s East Side.
 The movie tweaks with the Final Destination storyline of being dangerously chased by past events and encounters.

+source-Jason Bateman, Joel Edgerton, and Rebecca Hall in The Gift.
+Source: IMDb

 **Director:** [Joel Edgerton ](https://www.imdb.com/name/nm0249291/?ref_=nv_sr_srsg_0_tt_2_nm_6_in_0_q_Joel%2520Edgerton%2520)